 When they returned to the castle’s gate and all of them dismounted, Sir Balassa glimpsed back at the corpses of the Janissaries.
 A Saxon girl was staggering among them.
 Her skirt was stained with blood.
 She held a broken yatagan.
 A Turk was stirring and she struck him once, twice, ten times before somebody jerked her away from there.

 He turned and saw his men run with buckets to put out the fires and the women pouring out of the castle to tend the wounded.
-His lady wife was among them, came to him straight with a jar of diluted wine.
+His lady wife was among them and came to him straight with a jar of diluted wine.

 While he drank, he thought that the enemy had set the palisade on fire just to hinder the chase.
 The wine got into his nose and he was coughing and choking.
 “They expect me to sit and lick my wounds until reinforcement arrives many hours later.” he thought.

-“No. Not me,” he said aloud and turned to his soldiers on the top of his voice:
+“No. Not me,” he said aloud and turned to his soldiers at the top of his voice:

 “All able-bodied men are to don armor, chain mails and shields, fetch their lances and get fully ready and come to the castle gate in a time one tells a Holy Rosary.
 We will give a chase.”